Skip to the content.

-Hi, I’m Oscar Davis, a second year PhD student in Machine Learning at the University of Oxford, supervised by Prof Michael Bronstein, Dr İsmail Ceylan, and Dr Joey Bose.
+Hi, I’m Oscar Davis, a third year PhD student in Machine Learning at the University of Oxford, supervised by Prof Michael Bronstein, Dr İsmail Ceylan, and Dr Joey Bose.
 My funding is generously provided by both Project CETI and Intel.
+My work primarily focuses on generative modelling.

 I hold a BSc in Computer Science from EPFL with an exchange year at Imperial College London, and an MSc in Advanced Computer Science from the University of Oxford.
 I was also awarded the Tony Hoare Prize for the best MSc thesis of the year, Information Theoretic Perspectives on Graph Neural Networks.